 \subsection{Non-reference Quantitative Evaluation}

-We employed two no-reference image quality assessment metrics, PAUQA \cite{pauqa} and UIF \cite{uif}, to evaluate the performance of our proposed method and 15 baseline methods on five testing sets: Test-L622, Test-U80, Test-S110, Test-C60, and Test-R53.
+We further used two non-reference image quality assessment metrics, PAUQA \cite{pauqa} and UIF \cite{uif}, to evaluate the performance of our method and 15 baselines on five test sets, including Test-L622, Test-U80, Test-S110, Test-C60 and Test-R53.
 The results are presented in Table~\ref{tab:nonref}.
-As shown, our method generally achieved second-best performance across these data sets.

-Specifically, in terms of the PAUQA metric, CCMSRNet \cite{ccmsrnet} obtained the highest scores on all five testing sets, while our method consistently ranked second across all of them.
-Regarding the UIF metric, CLIP-LIT \cite{clip-lit} achieved the best performance across the five data sets.
-Although our method did not always secure the second-best scores in UIF, it still demonstrated competitive performance on several challenging testing sets, such as Test-L622, Test-U80, and Test-S110.
+It can be seen that our method generally achieved comparable results with the best baseline across those test sets.
+Specifically, CCMSRNet \cite{ccmsrnet} produced the highest score on the five test sets, while our method consistently ranked second across these data sets, in terms of the PAUQA metric.
+Regarding the UIF metric, CLIP-LIT \cite{clip-lit} achieved the best performance across the five test sets.
+Although our method did not always secure the second-best position with regard to this metric, it still demonstrated competitive performance.